Matching MBA and JD Students with Philadelphia’s Nonprofit Organizations

 - attending and actively participating in full-day training in September

-- attending and actively participating in 2 on-campus meetings each month
+- attending and actively participating in on-campus pod meetings and 1-on-1s with staff each month

 - participating in a program subcommittee